LSC-Tomball High School Dual Credit FAQs

 - Students will receive Welcome to Dual Credit brochure, FERPA form, payment information and the blue Dual Credit Registration form

-- REGISTRATION DAYS: LSC-Tomball Dual Credit Advisor will retrieve and confirm completion of blue Dual Credit Registration forms from Counselors.
+- REGISTRATION DAYS: LSC-Tomball Dual Credit Advisor will collect and confirm completion of blue Dual Credit Registration forms from the high school counselors.
 (Please check with your high school counselor for more information.)

 2. What is difference between Dual Credit and the College Credit Only option?